-The smoke or vape aerosol inhaled by a person who smokes.
+The smoke or vape emissions inhaled by a person who smokes.

-Exhaled smoke and vape aerosol or other substances that come from the end of a burning cigarette or escape from an electronic device that is inhaled by others.
+Exhaled smoke and vape emissions or other substances that come from the end of a burning cigarette or escape from an electronic device that is inhaled by others.

 Residue and gases left on furniture, clothes, walls in a room or car after someone smokes or vapes.